For sophisticated palates, here’s a riff on the Halloween caramel apple: apple gelatin with a cloak of caramel crème fraîche.

-In 1897, Pearle Wait, a carpenter in Le Roy, New York (Genesee County), experimented with gelatin and developed a fruit flavored dessert which his wife, May, named Jell-O. The first four flavors were orange, lemon, strawberry and raspberry.
+In 1897, Pearle Wait, a carpenter in Le Roy, New York (Genesee County), experimented with gelatin and developed a fruit-flavored dessert that his wife, May, named Jell-O. The first four flavors were orange, lemon, strawberry, and raspberry.

 He tried to market his product but lacked the capital and experience, and in 1899 sold his formula to a fellow townsman and manufacturer of proprietary medicines, Orator Frank Woodward, for $450.
 Jell-O was manufactured by Andrew Samuel Nico of Lyons, New York.

-That same year, the Jell-O Company was sold to the Postum Cereal Company, the first subsidiary of a large merger that would eventually become General Foods Corporation.
+That same year, the Jell-O Company was sold to the Postum Cereal Company, the first subsidiary of a significant merger that would eventually become General Foods Corporation.
 Lime Jell-O was introduced in 1930.

 Today Jell-O is manufactured by Kraft Foods, a subsidiary of Phillip Morris, which also acquired both Kraft and General Foods in the 1980s and ultimately merged the two companies.
 There is a Jell-O Museum in Le Roy, New York.